bryantm1123/bryantm1123.github.io/_pages/tutorials/swift-thread-safe-cache/swift-thread-safe-cache.md

 **Step 3:** Search the cache for the requested image.
 If it is found, return it.

-**Step 4:** If the image is not found in cache, use the shared networking session to fetch the image data from its source url.
+**Step 4:** If the image is not found in cache, use the network client's shared session to fetch the image data from its source `URL`.
 Attempt to convert the returned image data into an `UIImage` type, and throw an error if the conversion fails.

 **Step 5:** Write the converted `UIImage` value to cache, using its `URL` as the key.

 **Step 6:** Return the image.

-## Loading an Image with Image Cache
+## Loading an Image with the Async Image Loader
-Now that we've built an asynchronous image cache on top of our thread-safe generic cache, let's load an image.
+Now that we've built an asynchronous image loader on top of our cache, let's load an image!

 ```
 // 1
-let imageCache = AsyncImageCache()
+let imageLoader = AsyncImageLoader()

 // 2
 let url = URL(string: "https://bryantm1123.github.io/_pages/tutorials/swift-stack/pancake-stack.jpeg")!